johnwesterman/illumio_core/README.md

 ## <a name=backups>Backing up the database </a>

 You can find more information on backing up the data in a PCE by going to [Illumio Documentation](https://docs.illumio.com/).
 When I create an SNC that I am going to use for a while I'll make sure I have regular backups.
 Even if you have an MNC you should do backups and make sure the backup is off the systems and put in a safe place. **Also remember no crazy stuff here.
-If you backup the database on one set of IP addressess you can't restore it to another.
+If you backup the database on one set of IP addresses you can't restore it to another.
 The restore will fail.
 Changing the IP address of an SNC or MNC takes planning.
 You are best to reach out to your SE or PS team mate to help with this.** This example is how to backup an SNC0 and then restore that database to the same IP address as it was pulled from.

 ### Back up the database